mattischrome/blogischrome/_posts/2018-10-30-the-overstory.markdown

 categories: Books
 layout: post
 date: "2018-10-30"
-tags: [Books, Richard Powers, Fiction]
+tags: [Books, Richard Powers, Fiction, Eighteen]
 ---
 "The Overstory" by Richard Powers piqued my interest among the novels shortlisted for the Booker Prize.
 And [once again](satin-island-tom-mccarthy-review) the book that interested me most did not win.
 One year I will succeed in my prediction!